MehtaShruti/NASS_Statistics_Data/README.md

 3. <b> Data Filtering: </b><br>
 a.
 Filtering out the data based on identification the categories of a column that we would like to filter; crops, geographic level etc.<br>
-b. <i> Important point to note here is that filtering involves in the reduction of row count but the columns count remains intact.</i><br>
+b.Important point to note here is that filtering involves in the reduction of row count but the columns count remains intact.<br>

 4. <b> Data Restructuring and Data Munging</b><br>
 a.
 This is the last step of the data cleaning process which involves the selection of columns for the cleaned dataset.<br>